Resume Tips

 - Your resume should begin with a clear objective statement.

-- Tailor your resume for each job application.
+- Make sure you tailor your resume for each job application.

 - Emphasize transferable skills.